Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 #### Report

 The [initial PMD report](reports/pmd/pmd_01.pdf) identifies many violations, mainly with priority 3 and 4, and one with priority 1.

 > TODO: continue with types of violations?
 Do you think those are true violations that need to be addressed, or are just false-positives?
+> Secalhar dizer que notamos que algumas eram de ControlStatementBraces e que por isso nao eram relevantes?
+Nao sei se conseguimos excluir nas configuraçoes esta violação, imepdindo que apareçam nos reports

 #### Bugs Found